1iyouzhen/med-imaging-primer/docs/en/guide/ch05/02-segmentation.md

 ---
-title: 5.2 Image Segmentation: U-Net and its Variants
+title: "5.2 Image Segmentation: U-Net and its Variants"
-description: In-depth exploration of medical image segmentation core technologies - U-Net architecture and its applications across different modalities
+description: "In-depth exploration of medical image segmentation core technologies - U-Net architecture and its applications across different modalities"
 ---

 # 5.2 Image Segmentation: U-Net and its Variants